esi/esi-docs/docs/sso/web_based_sso_flow.md

         * `Content-Type: application/x-www-form-urlencoded`
         * `Host: login.eveonline.com`

-* Finally, send a POST request to `https://login.eveonline.com/v2/oauth/token` with your form encoded values and the headers from the last step.
+* Finally, send a POST request to `https://login.eveonline.com/v2/oauth/token` (or `https://login.evepc.163.com/v2/oauth/token` if you are working for Serenity) with your form encoded values and the headers from the last step.

-6. If the previous step was done correctly, the EVE SSO will respond with a JSON payload containing an access token (which is a [Json Web Token](https://jwt.io/introduction/)) and a refresh token that looks like this (Anything wrapped by `<>` will look different for you):
+7. If the previous step was done correctly, the EVE SSO will respond with a JSON payload containing an access token (which is a [Json Web Token](https://jwt.io/introduction/)) and a refresh token that looks like this (Anything wrapped by `<>` will look different for you):

         {
             "access_token": <JWT token>,